Nadia Podoroska: 2020: French Open singles semifinal, top 50 & Newcomer of the Year

-2021–22: French Open SF in doubles, top 40 in singles & Olympics debut
+2021–22: Major doubles semifinal, top 40 & Olympics debuts, hiatus

 She continued her good form when she reached the quarterfinals of the Yarra Valley Classic by defeating fourth-seeded Petra Kvitová.

 In May, at the Italian Open, she defeated 23 times Grand Slam champion and eighth-seeded Serena Williams in the second round.
 This was her third top-ten win in the last eight months.
 Williams was playing her 1000th match of her career.

 At the French Open, Podoroska lost in the first round to tenth seed Belinda Bencic but reached the semifinals in doubles, partnering with Irina-Camelia Begu for the first time.
 As a result, she reached the top 40 in singles and No. 69 in doubles for the first time in her career on 14 June 2021.

-At the end of the year, following the 2021 US Open, Podoroska announced she was withdrawing from the 2022 Australian Open due to struggles with pain that hit her through the whole season, opting to rest and recover until March 2022.
+At the end of the year, following the US Open, Podoroska announced she was withdrawing from the 2022 Australian Open due to struggles with pain that hit her through the whole season, opting to rest and recover until March 2022.

-She returned to competition in June 2022 after ten months of inactivity to participate in the Wimbledon qualifying, where she reached the second round.
+She returned to competition in June 2022 after ten months of inactivity to participate in the Wimbledon qualifying, and reached the second round.

+In August, she entered the US Open using protected ranking.

+2023-2024: Back to top 100, Two WTA 1000 third rounds

+She reached the second round in three of the four Grand Slams except for the 2023 US Open where she lost to Zheng Qinwen in the first round.

+In September 2023, she reached her first WTA Tour semifinal since July in Budapest, in the first edition of the Ningbo Open.

+She reached the third round of a WTA 1000 for the second time in the season at the 2024 China Open, defeating wildcard Ren Yufei and 25th seed Dayana Yastremska.

 National representation

-Playing for the Argentina Fed Cup team, Podoroska has a win–loss record of 12–8.
+Playing for the Argentina Fed Cup team, Podoroska has a win–loss record of 12–11 (as of July 2024).

-She qualified to represent Argentina at the 2020 Summer Olympics in Tokyo and won against Yulia Putintseva, who played for Kazakhstan, by retirement to reach the second round, and Russian Ekaterina Alexandrova to reach the third round.
+She qualified to represent Argentina at the postponed 2020 Tokyo Olympics and won against Yulia Putintseva, who played for Kazakhstan, by retirement to reach the second round, and Russian Ekaterina Alexandrova to reach the third round.
 Podoroska became the first Argentine woman to reach the round of 16 in Olympic tennis in the 21st century in singles.
 Only two Argentine female players reached it 25 years ago, Gabriella Sabatini and Inés Gorrochategui in 1996 at Atlanta.

 Personal life

 Podoroska lives and trains in Alicante, Spain.

-In 2022, Podoroska came out as a lesbian, posting her pictures on Instagram with her girlfriend, fellow Argentinian tennis player, Guillermina Naya.
+In 2022, Podoroska came out as a lesbian, posting her pictures on Instagram with her girlfriend, fellow Argentine tennis player, Guillermina Naya.
 She confirmed their relationship in an interview with ClayTenis.com.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.

 Singles

-Current after the 2023 Merida Open.
+Current through the 2024 National Bank Open.

 Doubles

-Current after the 2023 Australian Open.
+Current through the 2023 Wimbledon Championships.